The Silence (The Twilight Zone)

-"The Silence" is episode 61 of the American television anthology series The Twilight Zone.
+"The Silence" is episode 61 (season 2, episode 25) of the American television anthology series The Twilight Zone.
 The plot of this episode was based in part on the short story "The Bet" by Anton Chekhov.
+It's "the story of possibly the strangest bet ever to occur in the annals of chance."
 It originally aired on April 28, 1961 on CBS.
 It is one of the few Twilight Zone episodes to feature no supernatural or sci-fi elements.